 What is plugging for drug use?
-According to PubMed, the human rectum is a spot where drugs can be administered, retained, and absorbed.
+According to a paper in Clinical Pharmacokinetics (found on PubMed), the human rectum is a spot where drugs can be administered, retained, and absorbed.
 While this is not the most common way of using drugs, many people still engage in this practice to get high.
 When talking about drug plugging, it is important to note that some medications, generally used for nausea or vomiting, are medically administered rectally.
 However, people also use this method for abusing drugs.

 Why do people use this method of using drugs?